Majors and Minors

 Major and Minor Requirements

-A listing of current Majors and Minors can be found on the Dean of Curriculum forum and on the individual departmental Office forums.
+A listing of current Majors and Minors for each department can be found on the Dean of that Department's "Dean's Office" forum.
 Some classes may be listed as eligible for fulfilling more than one requirement for a Major or Minor.
 If you take such a class, then you may choose which requirement its credits fulfill for you.
 Contact the Dean of Curriculum if you wish to discuss applying credits for one class to more than one Major or Minor.

 There are several ways to find out about the Majors and Minors Requirements in a department.

-1) There should be a thread in each department's forum that talks about their Majors and Minors.
+There should be a thread in each department's "Dean's Office" forum that talks about their Majors and Minors.
+If there is not Reach out to